Top of the page

-Sometimes your doctor may not be able to draw any fluid out.
-The joint space may be too small, you may have scar tissue in the joint space, or there may not be any fluid in the joint.
+Sometimes the doctor may not be able to draw any fluid out.
+The joint space may be too small, or you may have scar tissue in the joint space.
+Or there may not be any fluid in the joint.

-The results of a joint fluid analysis are usually available the same day.
-The results from a culture are usually available in a few days.
+The results of a joint fluid analysis are usually ready the same day.
+The results from a culture usually take a few days.